Splittings of One-Ended Groups with One-Ended Halfspaces: Chopping up halfspaces

 \subsection{The tree $T'$}

 Let $T'$ be the cubing of $\cP$.
-Lemma \ref{lem:nestedcP} tells us that $T'$ is a tree.
+We know that $\cP$ is discrete by Lemma \ref{lem:discrete} and it has no pair of transverse elements by Lemma \ref{lem:nestedcP}, hence Proposition \ref{prop:cubingtree} tells us that the cubing $T'$ is well-defined and is a tree.
 Moreover, the action of $G$ on $\cP$ induces an action of $G$ on $T'$.
 The edges in $T'$ correspond to pairs $\{(\fa,\h),(\fa,\h)^*\}\subseteq\cP$, and, since $(\fa,\h)^*$ always takes the form $(\fa',\h^*)$, an edge inversion in $T'$ would mean there is an element $g\in G$ with $g\h=\h^*$.
 But that would give rise to an edge inversion in $T$, which doesn't happen, hence $G$ acts on $T'$ without edge inversions, i.e. $G\acts T'$ is a splitting.
 We may assume that the action $G\acts T'$ is minimal since we can always replace $T'$ with a minimal $G$-invariant subtree.
 The description of edges in $T'$ also makes it clear that every edge stabilizer of $T'$ is contained in an edge stabilizer of $T$.

 \begin{lemma} Every vertex stabilizer of $T'$ is contained in a vertex stabilizer of $T$. \end{lemma} \begin{proof} We will prove this by constructing a $G$-equivariant map $\phi:VT'\to VT$.
 As in Proposition \ref{prop:cubing}, we will view the vertices of $T$ as DCC ultrafilters on $\cH(X)$ (which is isomorphic to the pocset $\cH(T)$) and the vertices of $T'$ as DCC ultrafilters on $\cP$.
 Given $v\in VT'$, we then define